-Planning and putting on an event like the 2020 Bay Scallop Bowl takes time, effort, and money.
+Planning and putting on an event like the 2022 Bay Scallop Bowl takes time, effort, and money.
 This competition has been made possible by the generous contributions of our sponsoring organizations.
 The Consortium for Ocean Leadership manages the National Ocean Sciences Bowl (NOSB) and provides substantial financial support to individual regional NOSB competitions.
-Additional financial support for this event was provided by the Alfred & Jane Ross Foundation, Orsted.com - The Energy Company, New York Sea Grant, the Institute for Ocean Conservation Science, The Safina Center, the School of Marine & Atmospheric Sciences of Stony Brook University, and a special thank you to Dr. and Mrs. Robert Swanson for sponsoring our "Sundaes on Saturday."
+Additional financial support for this event was provided by the Alfred & Jane Ross Foundation and the School of Marine & Atmospheric Sciences of Stony Brook University.